terrytaylorbonn/terrytaylorbonn.github.io/7-the-future.markdown

 **50 years ago, when the first PC's started appearing (Commodore, Atari, etc), noone could have imagined how the PC would change the world**.
 Its the same now with AI.

-**I see a (near) future in which we can talk with our AI IDE, discuss how to create our own Palantir-style systems for navigating the complexities of life and dealing with the threats to our freedom and prosperity** (government bureaucracy, stifling tax codes, complex business regulations, monetary inflation, etc).
-Doing things that we never dreamed possible.
+**I see a (near) future in which we can talk with our AI IDE, discuss how to create our own Palantir-style systems for navigating the complexities of life** (bureaucracy, complex taxes and business regulations, etc).
+Doing things we never dreamed possible.

+**Or just doing things that used to simple**.
+I recently avoided the labyrinth of seeing a doctor by arranging an Amazon remote consultation (I even got the medicine via Amazon).
+A few years I took a local college course in SW dev.
+The course was a major disappointment (the biggest rule was to not use any AI).
+I never did master the complex student portal.
+ChatGPT, Claude, and Cursor are how my dedicated tutors.

+**AI will also bring us together, in good ways and bad**.
+Just like the internet and mobile phones.
 I spent many years abroad, often in 3rd world countries.
 Social media drastically changed how these societies function (except in extreme cases where internet is still blocked).
 People are no longer isolated.
-At the same time, there were changes that were not positive: Mobile phones (with communication, maps, banking, etc) made it possible for mass illegal crossings of what were once sovereign borders.
+At the same time, there have been changes that are not positive: Mobile phones (with communication, maps, banking, etc) made it possible for mass illegal crossings of what were once sovereign borders.

 <br>